Three styles of kalarippayattu

 THE SOUTHERN STYLE

-In the Southern style, training also includes many stretching and strengthening exercises, but the most characteristic are sequences of movements (cuvadukal) which are around 90 (the number differs depending on school).
+In the Southern style, training also includes many stretching and conditioning exercises, but the most characteristic are sequences of movements (cuvadukal) which are around 90 (the number differs depending on school).
 They are performed in four directions in a row.
 Sequences can be divided into several groups depending on the figure “drawn” on the ground when performing them.
 There are otta cuvadu (single movements), nettum cuvadu (straight movements) and catura cuvadu (square movement).

 An example of the first type is the first sequence, vandana cuvadu, which expresses both salutation and respect to the opponent, as well as a request to avoid a fight.
 When the attacking person does not stop, a practitioner uses his skills for self-defence.
 Steps and kicks are completed with simultanous blows, cuts and blocks done by hands.
 Each position and gesture have their meaning in fighting.
 Sequences are a kind of an alphabet which should be perfectly learned by a student in order to use its elements depending on a situation.

-Having accomplished a dozen of sequences, first sparings in empty hand fighting, or kai poru, start.
+Having accomplished a dozen of sequences, first sparings in empty hand combat, or kai poru, start.
 There are dozens of types of them, and they are precisely “composed”, using certains catches and steps.
 When practicing, adepts change the rhythm and strength of movements, work on the precision of strikes and evasions, though over time these confrontations should be quick, accurate and ended with effective blocking of the opponent, which is associated with another element of training: locks that overpower an opponent and ways of liberating from them.

 Parallel to the learning of individual movement sequences and fights, the students learn to use a long bamboo stick, nedhu vadi.

-Moreover, students also slowly get to know the sequences of fights with long sticks (nedhu vadi) and short sticks (kuru vadi), and after a longer period of learning, there is a practice of metal weapons such as in the Northern style: a knife, a sword, a dagger, spear, and urumi.
+Moreover, students also slowly get to know the sequences of combat with long sticks (nedhu vadi) and short sticks (kuru vadi), and after a longer period of learning, there is a practice of metal weapons such as in the Northern style: a knife, a sword, a dagger, spear, and urumi.
 Characteristic of the Southern style is the fight for a short, narrow stick called a cherma kambu.

 Kalaripayattu training usually takes place from June to April.
 For two months – April and May – practice tends to be suspended owing to the fact that this is the time of various religious holidays, and also owing to the heat which would cause excessive tiredness of the body.
 A very good time for practising however is the time of monsoon (July-September) when the air is fresh and humid.
 It is believed that this is also the best time for massages.